Misc

 Water levels are stable to low with good to excellent clarity.
 Visit National Water Prediction Service webpage for details.
 Smallmouth Bass - Good: Try topwater lures or a light colored jig with a twister tail in deeper pools.

-Water levels on area rivers and streams are falling or stabilizing.
-Water clarity is good to excellent on most waterbodies.
+Water levels on area rivers and streams are falling.
+Water clarity is good but rainfall may affect clarity.
 Weekend temperatures in the low 80s to 60s at night.
 Chance of rain through the weekend.
 For more information, contact the Chuck Gipp Decorah Fish Hatchery at 563-382-8324.

 Big Woods Lake